MennaHasan/Projectile_calculator_project/README.md

 # Projectile_calculator_project
-This project applies numerical methods coded in MATLAB to calculate needed information related to projectile motion.
+This project applies differnr numerical methods to calculate data related to projectile motion.

+the project is coded in MATLAB

+This project was done for the course "engineering analysis and computation" with Dr. Mostafa youssef in AUC